-3.1.2 Tenancy rating
+3.2.2 Tenancy rating

-A tenancy is considered to be eligible for a NABERS Tenancy rating if all of the eligibility criteria detailed below are met:
+A Tenancy is considered to be eligible for a NABERS Tenancy rating if all of the following eligibility criteria are met:

-- a) Tenancy type: the tenancy is used as, or, if unoccupied, capable of being used as, an office. - b) Tenancy consumption data: less than 80 % of the complete tenancy office NLA has been excluded due to lack of consumption data (see Section 4.5.6). - c) Tenancy energy coverage: the minimum energy coverage for the Tenancy rating and spaces included is met, as described in Chapter 7.
+- a) Tenancy type: The Tenancy is used as an office, or, if unoccupied, is capable of being used as an office. - b) Tenancy consumption data: Less than 80 % of the complete Tenancy office NLA has been excluded due to lack of consumption data (see Section 4.5.6). - c) Tenancy energy coverage: The minimum energy coverage for the Tenancy rating and spaces included is met, as described in Chapter 7. - d) New buildings and major refurbishments: Tenancies in new buildings or in buildings undertaking major refurbishments are eligible for a NABERS rating as soon as 12-months of a rating period can be completed.
+In these cases, the rating period can start as it has been two years since the certificate of occupancy (or equivalent in the relevant jurisdiction) was issued.